 Clayton opted for the Chicken Strips, as always!

-Located within a 5-minute drive from the shops and restaurants of Alma, you will find peace and tranquility off the main road and off the beaten path at Fundy Cabins.
+Located within a 5-minute drive from the shops and restaurants of Alma, you will find peace and tranquillity off the main road and off the beaten path at Fundy Cabins.

 The new owners are working hard to update and add to the charm and atmosphere at Fundy Cabins.
 We stayed in the recently renovated Cabin #2.
 It is beautifully decorated, with 2 bedrooms, a full bathroom, a kitchen, and a large living area.